Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach

 In this paper, we consider the optimization problem that maximizes the average QoE of users, given the following constraints: (i) power at the BS and user headsets, (ii) wireless channels, and (iii) computational capability of the BS.
 Formally, our optimization problem is defined as follows: where $P_{max}$ is the maximum transmission power of the integrated VR-BCI headsets. $\boldsymbol{\rho} = \{\rho_{k, m}(t); \forall k\in \mathcal{K}, \forall m\in \mathcal{M}\}$ is the resource block allocation vector, $\boldsymbol{\tau} = \{\tau_{k}(t); \forall k\in \mathcal{K}\}$ is the computing resource allocation vector, and $\mathbf{p} = \{p_k(t); \forall k \in \mathcal{K}\}$ is the power allocation vector.
 In our optimization problem, (\ref{eq:qoe-maximization}b) are the constraints for radio resource block allocation, (\ref{eq:qoe-maximization}c) is the constraint for the transmit power, (\ref{eq:qoe-maximization}d) are the constraints for the computing resource allocation at the BS, and (\ref{eq:qoe-maximization}e) is the BCI predictor constraint.
 Note that the maximization of $Q_k$ in (\ref{eq:qoe-maximization}) results in reducing the round-trip VR delay $D_k(t)$ and reducing the BCI prediction loss $L_{\phi}$.
-Our considered problem involves not only classification problem, i.e., prediction on BCI signals in (\ref{eq:cross-entropy-loss}), but also decision-making problem, i.e., channel, power, and computing resource allocation problem in (\ref{eq:processing-delay}) and (\ref{eq:uplink-rate}).
-Due to the complexity of our problem, current approaches in BCI classification settings in \cite{lee2022, qibin2009}, and \cite{fernandes2016} can not be directly applied.
+Our considered problem involves not only a classification problem, i.e., prediction on BCI signals in (\ref{eq:cross-entropy-loss}), but also a decision-making problem, i.e., resource allocation problem in (\ref{eq:processing-delay}) and (\ref{eq:uplink-rate}).
+Therefore, current approaches in BCI classification settings in \cite{lee2022}, and \cite{fernandes2016} can not be directly applied.
 In the next section, we propose a novel hybrid learning algorithm to tackle this problem.